-During these dog days of summer, we can’t always sequester ourselves indoors to the comfort of the air conditioning.
-Sooner or later, we all have to venture out to run errands, go to dinner with friends, go to work, and for some of us, spending time outside is just a way of life.
+We can’t always sequester ourselves indoors to the comfort of the air conditioning.
+Sooner or later, we all have to venture to the great outdoors.
 An outdoor lifestyle is more than just getting in a quick workout, run, or bike ride.
-We long for the ample sunshine and warm days that allow us to recharge before winter once again creeps in and relegates us to spending more time indoors than out.
+We long for the ample sunshine and warm days that allow us to recharge before winter once again creeps in and relegates us to spending more time inside than out.

 Outdoor manufacturers tend to be proactive in choosing fabrics that are ideal for active endeavors as well as lifestyle-related apparel.
 In recent years, lifestyle brands have started utilizing some of these specific fabrics that allow the wearers to pull double duty should the opportunity arise.
-So whether you are camping, hiking, running, or just enjoying a concert in the park, it’s important to choose your fabric wisely as it can make the difference between feeling hot or feeling and looking cool.
+So whether you are camping, hiking, running, or just strolling around the park, it’s important to choose your fabric wisely, as it can make the difference between feeling hot or feeling and looking cool.

-Here are some key factors to consider when seeking out apparel that will not only be breathable, but also remain cool for those remaining sultry days of summer.
+Here are some key factors to consider when seeking out apparel that will not only be breathable but also remain cool for this season and beyond.

 We can’t always reduce sweating.
-However, we can assist our body’s natural cooling mechanism to transport the moisture away from our skin so that it evaporates more readily.
+However, we can assist our body’s natural cooling mechanism in transporting the moisture away from our skin so that it evaporates more readily.
 Certain fabrics help facilitate this more effectively than others.

 This depends on the activity.
 If you are engaging in an active pursuit, you will want to have a fabric that comes into closer contact with the skin.
 This will allow the fabric to perform its role in moving moisture away from the skin.
 If you’re spending the time pursuing a more leisurely activity, choosing a looser fitting option is ideal.